aws-samples/aws-serverless-workshops/MultiRegion/3_Replication/README.md

 use to push the data.
 All we need to do now is hook this up to DynamoDB Streams.

-In your *source* region DynamoDB, select the SXRTickets table
+In your *source* region (double check this) DynamoDB, select the SXRTickets table

 ![Select SXRTickets DynamoDB Source Region](images/select-ddb-source-table.png)